-Review the Photos
+Review the Airbnb Listings Photos

-Research the Location
+Research the Location of the Airbnb

-Message the Host
+Message the Airbnb Host

 Even if the listing is an Instant Booking I always message the host first.
 This allows me to see how quickly they respond and how helpful they are.
-If it takes them days to respond to your inquiry of when you’re trying to put cash in their pockets imagine how poorly their responses will be once they have your coins.
+If it takes them days to respond to your inquiry of when you’re trying to put cash in their pockets imagine how poorly their responses will be once they have it.

 Ask for Any Special Requests Up Front